-Diary Of A Busker Day 366 Friday May 10th Winchester High Street (opposite Bellis/O2, Time: 12:55-2:30pm)
+Diary Of A Busker Day 366 Friday May 10th 2013 Winchester High Street, opposite Bellis/O2.
+Time: 12:55-2:30pm

-I sell a CD! – to a tall scouser wearing sunglasses, about 60 I’d say.
-I’m not surprised to find he plays in a group – Johnny Kidd, Buddy Holly, Chuck Berry stuff.
-He likes the fingerstyle stuff I do but hesitates somewhat when I tell him the price of my CDs.
-In fact, because he hesitates JUST THAT ONE SECOND LONGER!!, I say he can have one for £9, not £10.
-He takes me up on it, handing me a £10 note, saying ‘I’ll give the one pound to The Red Cross’.
-I reckon he would have succumbed if I’d held out JUST THAT ONE SECOND LONGER!!!
+I sell a CD! – to a tall scouser of about 60, wearing sunglasses.
+I’m not surprised to find he plays in a group; Johnny Kidd, Buddy Holly, Chuck Berry stuff.
+He likes the fingerstyle I do but hesitates somewhat when I tell him the price of my CDs.
+In fact, because he hesitates JUST THAT ONE SECOND LONGER, I say he can have one for £9 – that’s a pound off.
+He takes me up on it, handing me a tenner, saying ‘I’ll give the one pound to The Red Cross.’
+I reckon he would have succumbed if I’d held out JUST THAT ONE SECOND LONGER!
 I must learn, I MUST learn…

 Oh yes, people seem to like me today – the money’s a lot better than usual, for once.
-Also, after I’ve packed up and about to walk off, the Red Cross Guy steps up to me and says ‘You’re not going, are you?’
-I say ‘yep, I am’ and he says he enjoyed listening and again asks me if I have to go.
-I say I do really, so the people in the shops don’t get fed up with me (because I know some of them must do.
-It’s the law of averages, etc.) But this guy really has enjoyed listening, as he tells me again.
-Actually, there’s something about him – I think he might be a ‘sandwich short of a full picnic’, to be honest.
-Oh well…I ask about his work and he says he’s been here since 9 and leaves at 5.
-I say that’s a long time to stand around.
-(Maybe that’s it).
-He says ‘It gets monotonous sometimes, so I really like to hear you’.
-He says he’s here because someone else couldn’t make it, and he’ll be here tomorrow, so I say I’ll no doubt see him then.
-He asks if I’ll be at this spot.
-I say maybe, but not if there’s a band or someone else here.
-Some get here for 9 o’clock to nab it, but if I’m not here, I’ll be somewhere nearby.
+Also, after I’ve packed up and about to walk off, the Red Cross guy steps up to me and says ‘you’re not going, are you?’
+I say ‘yeah, I am’ and he says he enjoyed listening and again asks me if I have to go.
+I say I really do, so the people in the shops don’t get fed up with me because I know some of them must do.
+It’s the law of averages, that sort of thing.
+But this guy really has enjoyed listening, as he tells me again.
+Actually, there’s something odd about him…in fact, I think he might be a sandwich short of a full picnic.
+Anyway, I ask about his work and he says he’s been here since 9 and leaves at 5.
+I say ‘that’s a long time to stand around.’
+‘It gets monotonous sometimes, so I really like to hear you…I’m here because someone else couldn’t make it, and I’ll be here tomorrow, as well.’
+‘No doubt I’ll see you then.’
+‘Will you be at this spot?’
+‘Maybe, but not if there’s a band or someone else here.
+Some get here for 9 o’clock to nab it, but if I’m not here I’ll be somewhere nearby.’

-Earnings: £32.19 (including 1 CD).
+Earnings: £32.19 (including one CD)